 In order to achieve their oversight objectives, the overseers need timely access to all information that they consider relevant.
 Typical sources of information are SWIFT Board papers, security audit reports, incident reports and incident review reports.
 Presentations by SWIFT staff and management represent another important source of information for the overseers.

 Finally, SWIFT assists the overseers in identifying internal SWIFT documents that might be relevant to address specific oversight questions.
 Provisions on the confidential treatment of non-public information are included both in the protocol between the NBB and SWIFT, and in the bilateral Memoranda of Understanding between the NBB and each of the other cooperating central banks.
-The official description of the NBB’s oversight role can be found in the Financial Stability Review published by the National Bank of Belgium and is available on its website www.nbb.be.
+The official description of the NBB’s oversight role can be found in the Financial Market Infrastructures and Payment Services Report published by the National Bank of Belgium and is available on its website www.nbb.be.